3_ Diverse classrooms: digital fabrication for all

 Below you can see the result you get when using this circuit to combine the lights of the different LEDs.

 This kind of activity is not totally strange for my workplace.
-Even though we usually work with micro contorller boards and modules made for rapid prototyping, as opposed to single components, our students have access to this kind of elements in case they need them.
-And most of the time the projects they develop are rpoposed byt them, and this gives them both the motivation to overcome the difficulties that will appear and the opportunity to use technology as a way express their own views and opinions about the world, society and how to face the world they live in.
+Even though we usually work with micro contorller boards and modules made for rapid prototyping (which enable even young students to create complex systems), single components and electronics modules are also available, in case students need or want them.
+Many times the projects they develop are proposed by them, or have a strong personal component, and this gives them both the motivation to overcome the difficulties that will appear and the opportunity to use technology as a way express their own views and opinions about the world, society and how to face the world they live in.

 This week we had to design and implement a simple quiz or videogame.